Cryptec/GameArch/README.md

 want to contribute? simply open a PR in the ```dev``` branch, or get in touch.

-NOTE:
-The project is at a very early stage, so don´t expect it to work as it should already.

 ## Getting Started

 First, you can edit the two dotenv files in the root of the project for enabling / disabling the auto open for Browsers, and in the Backend folder to set the credentials for the Nodemailer, the initial created User and so on.